 9.3 "Experts Are Concerned, Shouldn't We Listen?"

-Argument: Geoffrey Hinton, Yoshua Bengio, and other pioneers are worried.
-Shouldn't their expertise count?
+Argument: Hinton, Bengio, and pioneers express concern.
+Shouldn't expertise count?

 9.4 "Better Safe Than Sorry"